oadams/latticetm/README.md

 	$ --file_format openfst --model_type lextm \
 	$ --epochs 11 --concentration 1 --lattice_weight 1 \
 	$ --train_len 3 --test_len 3 \
-	$ --prior pmp --starters 0.00001 --lambda 0.75 --seed 0 \
+	$ --prior pmp --starters 0.00001 --lambda 0.75 --seed 4 \
 	$ --outfile data/out/transcription

 The program will run and a probabilistic transcription will be output to data/out/transcription.
-It may or may not be correct, but it's more likely to be correct than working with the lattices alone.
-The output is actually just a sampled alignment with the English translation removed.
+Each line will be a sequence of phonemes with a space between each phoneme.
+The output is probably correct, because I'm cheeky and am using a magic seed for this example.

 The lattice file (in this case data/german.lat) has `n` lattices, where `n=train_len`.
 Each line specifies an arc in the form `<from> <to> <in> <out>